 Among the three species examined, Spanish mackerel is subject to more target and catch effort than the other two species for the Gulf states (Table 3.4.2.1).
-Spanish mackerel is also subject to more catch effort than target effort, whereas more trips target than catch king mackerel and cobia.
+Spanish mackerel is also subject to more catch effort than target effort, whereas more trips target (rather than catch) king mackerel and cobia.

 The effort situation is somewhat different for the South Atlantic states (Table 3.4.2.2).
 While Spanish mackerel still records the highest average number of catch trips per year, the difference over king mackerel is not as pronounced as in the Gulf.
 Further, more trips target king mackerel than Spanish mackerel (and cobia).
-Further, both species, as well as cobia, are subject to more target effort than catch effort.
+Further, all species, including cobia, are subject to more target effort than catch effort.
 East Florida dominates for all three species and effort type.